Mass shooting: South and Southeast Asia

 In India, during the 2008 Mumbai attacks, 10 gunmen affiliated with the terrorist group Lashkar-e-Taiba attacked multiple targets in Mumbai, killing 175 people and injuring hundreds more.
 The attack lasted for four days and one of the perpetrators was sentenced to death.
 Other notable incidents include the 2001 Indian Parliament attack, in which five gunmen attacked the parliament building in New Delhi, killing nine people, and the 2016 Pathankot attack, in which militants attacked an Indian Air Force base in Pathankot, killing seven security personnel.
 Mass shootings have also occurred in the context of regional conflicts.
 For example, the 2014 Chhattisgarh attack involved Naxalite militants attacking a convoy of political leaders and security personnel, killing 15 people, while the 2021 Sukma-Bijapur attack involved Naxalite rebels attacking security forces, resulting in the deaths of at least 22 security personnel.
-Other examples include the 1878 Hyderabad shooting and the 1983 Pashupatinath Temple shooting.
+Other examples include the 1983 Pashupatinath Temple shooting.

 In Nepal, the Nepalese royal massacre occurred in 2001.

 In Thailand, a mass shooting occurred near and in Nakhon Ratchasima, colloquially known as Korat, between 8 and 9 February 2020.
 A soldier of the Royal Thai Army killed 30 people and wounded 58 others before he was eventually shot and killed.
 On 6 October 2022, 38 people, 24 of them children, were killed in a shooting and stabbing spree by a former police officer.
 The main target was a childcare centre in Nong Bua Lamphu province.
 The perpetrator then killed both his wife and son at his own home before committing suicide.
 Other mass shootings that occurred in Thailand are the Pak Phanang school shooting, the Lopburi mall shooting, and the Siam Paragon shooting.

 Mass shootings in Pakistan include the 1948 Babrra massacre, and the 2014 Peshawar school massacre in which 149 people were killed.